berlin-econ/BSE-template/README.md

 ## Demo

-The beamer presentation can be viewed at [overleaf.com](https://www.overleaf.com/read/jkvxrmxhvmbn).
+The beamer presentation can be viewed at [overleaf.com](https://www.overleaf.com/read/hqkhdmprysbk) (you may have to navigate to the presentation directory).

 This is a quick first impression of the LaTeX beamer template title page.